vanessuniq/weather-forecast/README.md

 This gem  requires an API Key from OpenWeatherMap.
 A free key can be obtained after signing up.
  Check other required gem for the app in the Gemfile.

+ APP_ID = YOUR_API_KEY

+ After setting up your API Key, type the following:

+ $ execute

+ then follow the prompts on the screen

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.